-- At least nine credit hours must be taken at the 3000 level or above
+At least twelve credit hours must be 3000-level or higher.

 - A maximum of 9 credit hours of transfer credit may be used to satisfy the course requirements for a minor.
 This includes courses taken at another institution or credit earned through the AP or IB program, assuming the scores meet Georgia Tech minimum standards.

 - All courses counting toward a minor must be taken on a letter-grade basis, and a grade of C or better must be received in each course.